unkcpz/AEP/010_replace_rabbitmq/readme.md

 I summarize following strong reasons drive me to make such decision:

 - Performance wise, Python has GIL and therefore not able to provide real CPU parallelism.
 The bottleneck of AiiDA at the moment is from DB access, but it is not the excuse to compromise on performance for design.
 - Developers efficiency wise, I tried python from start, but I spend more time on figuring out how to frame stream to MassagePack in python even though I am more familiar with python.
-In python the mpsc and oneshot patterns which comes with tokio as commonly used patterns, has to implemented by hand with asyncio prime tools.
+In python the mpsc and oneshot patterns which comes with tokio as commonly used patterns, but has to implemented by hand with asyncio prime tools.
-- Use friendly wise, we want the future AiiDA is a `verdi` binary can download and run, without set up python environment.
+- User friendliness wise, we want the future AiiDA is a `verdi` binary can download and run, without set up python environment.
 It is achievable with Rust.
 - If the project done with python, if not me, there will be other people want to rewrite it in other language.
 If it writen in Rust, the only possibility within 10 years is rewriting it again in Rust.
 - With using Rust, [I believe I am able to finish this projet, not just start it](https://www.youtube.com/watch?v=Z3xPIYHKSoI).